VarKal23/License-Plate-Detection/README.md

 # License Plate Detection
 A License Plate Detection model that identifies license plates and scans them for image to text conversion for security use cases.
-Uses Python, Tensorflow, Jupyter Notebook, EasyOCR.
+Uses Python, Tensorflow, OpenCV, Jupyter Notebook, EasyOCR.

 ## Steps to use